blukatdevelopment/UnchainedWorldsOld/keeper_info/settings/crucible/book_of_crucible.md

 ### Uaos
 God of agriculture.
 He has the head of a bull and carries a spear with a horn as the tip.
 He created the beast folk to worship him, and commonly grants small blessings and boons to farms that burn offerings to him.

-### Yxheia
+### Exheia
 (Pronouncex "Eck-s-Hee-yah")
 Goddess of knowledge, research, scrolls, and wisdom.
-Yxheia's oath is to preserve, spread, and pursue knowledge.
-Yxheia's temples always contain libraries that are open to the public, but are incredibly strict about the handling of books and scrolls, requiring flameless light sources such as sky lights and magic torches to be in use.
+Exheia's oath is to preserve, spread, and pursue knowledge.
+Exheia's temples always contain libraries that are open to the public, but are incredibly strict about the handling of books and scrolls, requiring flameless light sources such as sky lights and magic torches to be in use.
 Her scribes are often rewarded for their good deeds by gaining access to carefully guarded knowledge that is deemed to dangerous for the general public.

 ### Gidur
 Creator of the waystones that mark the laylines across the world, Gidur is a divine of secrecy.
 Their aspects are unknown aside from shadow, and they deal exclusively in small cults.
 Gidur is happy to lose the game of being the dominant faith in the material plane.
 Rumors circulate of hundreds of different conspiracies they've worked towards, such as covertly hollowing a hills, constructing mazes, or growing a large crop of a specific mushroom, only to destroy it when it grows ready for harvest.
 Gidur's symbol is a special kind of glyph that becomes active upon completion.
 Anywhere his symbol is depicted, he gains a limited point of vision in the world.
 It's for this reason that it's considered taboo in most cultures to depict Gidur's name.
 Those who seek out Gidur's audience often use his symbol in graffiti, sometimes with nobles etching it under their courtroom tables, or artists including it subtly in ornate designs.